WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Background and Related Work

 \subsection{Prompt-based Approaches}

-Owing to robust generalization capabilities, recent studies have increasingly leveraged pre-trained models to mitigate catastrophic forgetting, demonstrating impressive performance gains~\citep{wang2022learning, wang2023isolation, wang2023rehearsal, zhou2024ensemble}.
-In this work, we adopt a pre-trained BERT model~\citep{devlin2018bert} as our base architecture, in line with previous research~\citep{xia2023enhancing, zhao2023improving}.
-However, conventional fine-tuning of these models, which typically involves updating all parameters, poses substantial computational challenges.

-To address these , \emph{Parameter Efficient Fine-tuning} (PEFT) strategies have been proposed as an alternative paradigm~\citep{houlsby2019parameter, hu2021lora, lester2021power, li2021prefix, le2025adaptive}.
+Owing to robust generalization capabilities, recent studies have increasingly leveraged pre-trained models to mitigate catastrophic forgetting, achieving impressive performance gains~\citep{wang2022learning, wang2023isolation, wang2023rehearsal, zhou2024ensemble}. {Following previous research~\citep{xia2023enhancing, zhao2023improving}, we adopt a pre-trained BERT model~\citep{devlin2018bert} as our base architecture.
+However, the conventional approach of fine-tuning all model parameters presents substantial computational challenges.} To address this challenge, \emph{Parameter Efficient Fine-Tuning} (PEFT) strategies have been proposed as an alternative paradigm~\citep{houlsby2019parameter, hu2021lora, lester2021power, li2021prefix, le2025adaptive}.
 PEFT focuses on designing fine-tuning methods that update only a small subset of parameters while leaving the rest of the model unchanged.
 By doing so, it significantly reduces the computational overhead associated with full fine-tuning.
-Among these techniques, \emph{prompt-tuning} \citep{lester2021power} and \emph{prefix-tuning} \citep{li2021prefix} have emerged as simple yet effective methods.
-Both approaches append learnable \emph{prompt} tokens to the input—either at the input layer alone or also within intermediate representations—to serve as instructions for the pre-trained Transformer model to adapt to downstream tasks.
+Among these techniques, \emph{prompt-tuning}~\citep{lester2021power} and \emph{prefix-tuning}~\citep{li2021prefix} have emerged as simple yet effective methods.
+Both approaches append learnable \emph{prompt} tokens to the input, either at the input layer alone or within intermediate representations, to serve as instructions for the pre-trained Transformer model to adapt to downstream tasks.
+In this work, we adopt prefix-tuning as our prompting approach.
 Specifically, the Transformer architecture comprises multiple consecutive \emph{multi-head self-attention} (MSA) layers~\citep{vaswani2017attention}, which are defined as follows: \begin{definition}[Multi-head Self-Attention Layer] Let $\Xbf^Q = \Xbf^K = \Xbf^V = \left[ \xbm_1, \dots, \xbm_N \right]^\top \in \RR^{N \times d}$ be the input query, key, and value matrices, where $N$ is the sequence length and $d$ is the embedding dimension.
 The MSA layer output is given by: